ShyanRoyChoudhury/Flow/README.md

 ## Additional Information

 - Make sure to run the frontend and backend servers simultaneously to have a fully functional application.
-- For any issues or questions, please refer to the project's [issues](https://github.com/your-repo/flow/issues) section.

 ## Contributing